GDPR and dentistry

 Some things to do:

-Watch our short video on Dentistry: getting GDPR ready
+short video on Dentistry: getting GDPR ready

 Give out privacy notices to patients and team members